hafbau/lecture_notes/w10d1/README.md

 - book a space
 - list your space
 - remove your space
-- listing must have a title, photos, description, location, price, date posted, capacity, available_days
+- listing must have a title, photos, description, address, price, date posted, if pets are allowed, available_days
 - listings should have reviews
-- reviews have rating and comment
+- reviews have rating and text content
-- user will email, first name , last, password, avatar
+- user will email, first name , last name, password, avatar

 - We didn't get to build all the above, but the goal is that we're going to build a Rails API
     + And a React frontend; if we have enough time